fcsonline/drill/SYNTAX.md

 - `threads`: Number of threads running your plan concurrently.
 (Optional, default: 1)
 - `base`: Base url for all relative URL's in your plan.
 (Optional)
 - `iterations`: Number of loops is going to do each thread (Optional, default: 1)
+- `rampup`: Amount of time it will take to start all threads.
+(Optional)
 - `plan`: List of items to do in your benchmark.
 (Required)

 #### Plan items